gradesta/gradesta/gradesta-s.r.o.-commercial-stuff/web/content/blog/008-time-estimates.md

 MILESTONES: kcf-tasks/time-spent
 ```

-but I realized that I should really be breaking it up into sub-parts.
+just kidding :D but I realized that I should really be breaking it up into sub-parts.
 It's deffinitely not going to be a `W3` more like a `W4` I think.
 So lets get to it.
 My next task is to:

 ```
 TASK: Filtering task list output by milestone